-Baroness (Usha) Prashar of Runnymede has been Chair of Trustees at Cumberland Lodge since 9 January 2019.
+Baroness (Usha) Prashar of Runnymede has been Chair of Trustees at Cumberland Lodge since January 2019.
 She succeeded Sir Stephen Wall when he stepped down after 10 years in the role.
-Baroness Prashar was previously a member of our Board for ten years.
-She also served on our Academic Advisory Panel and was the founding Patron of the Friends of Cumberland Lodge.
+Baroness Prashar was previously a member of our Board for 10 years.
+She served on our Academic Advisory Panel and was the founding Patron of the Friends of Cumberland Lodge.

 Baroness Prashar is a cross-bench member of the House of Lords.
 She is currently a member of the Advisory Committee on Freedom of Information and the European Union Select Committee on Services.
 She previously served on the European Union Select Committee and chaired its Sub-Committee on Home Affairs.
 She was a member of the Joint Committee on Human Rights, the Select Committee on Economic Regulation, and the Joint Committee on Legislative Scrutiny of the draft Parliamentary Buildings Restoration and Renewal Bill.

 Outside of Parliament, Baroness Prashar has been a policy and diversity advisor to Nationwide Building Society since July 2020, having previously served as a Non-Executive Director.
 In 2021, she was appointed to Sky Group's new Diversity Advisory Council, which is helping Sky to achieve its ambitions for diversity and inclusion.
 In August 2022 she became a Non-Executive Director of Hans Airways.

 Since mid-2020, she has been a trustee of Beacon Collaborative, a charity that promotes philanthropy, and she has chaired the UK Council of Confederation of Indian Chambers of Commerce and Industry (FICCI) since November 2019.